gentoo-mirror/SarahMiaOverlay/README.md

 	BUDGIE_EXTRAS_APPLETS="whichever-applets-you-want-here separated-by-spaces"

 This will tell the package which applets to install.
 At least one applet (or the 'all' option) must be selected.
-To see what each applet is you can run the following command(s).
+To see what each applet is you can run the following command(s):

-	emerge --ask --verbose gentoolkit #skip this if already installed equery u budgie-extras
+	emerge --ask --verbose gentoolkit # Skip this if already installed equery u budgie-extras

-**2 Alternative) Budgie Desktop Base (not recommended anymore)**

-To install budgie desktop by itself and not use any other software you don't need to do anything special other than the command below (basic emerge command).

-For 10.7 and up this is not recommended as any issues you may experience you may not get any support upstream as they expect you to at least run a number of packages.
-This is reflected in `budgie-meta[minimal]` package with the `minimal` keyword. *(See https://blog.buddiesofbudgie.org/budgie-10-7-released/ for more info)*

-	emerge --ask --verbose budgie-desktop

-**2.5) Migrate to budgie-meta (if not already using budgie-meta)**
+### 2.5) Migrate to budgie-meta (if not already using budgie-meta) from using only base budgie-desktop package

-If Budgie Desktop was installed through budgie-desktop ebuild then going forward it is recommended to merge budgie-meta.
+If Budgie Desktop was installed through only budgie-desktop ebuild then going forward it is recommended to merge budgie-meta.
 Please follow the following commands.
 First remove the packages from the world file incase in the future you want to remove budgie-desktop and this will keep the world file clean.

 	emerge --deselect budgie-desktop budgie-desktop-view budgie-control-center budgie-screensaver